jonthorell/PirateIsland/README.md

 ![flowchart-run.py](https://github.com/jonthorell/PirateIsland/blob/main/readme-files/flowchart_run.png?raw=true)

-As can be seen from the flowchart, control is passed to functions.py in two places.
+As can be seen from the flowchart, control is passed to functions.py in three places.

+First when it is imported from run.py.
+This essentially "creates" the functions and initial values of some variables.

-First to split the input into one verb and possibly a noun as well.
+Secondly, to split the input into one verb and possibly a noun as well.

 The flowchart for that function looks like this:

 ![flowchart-parser](https://github.com/jonthorell/PirateIsland/blob/main/readme-files/flowchart_parser.png?raw=true)

-Secondly, to check the input.
+Finally, to check the input.
 It validates what the user typed and what to do with that information.

 The flowchart for that is as follows:

 ![flowchart-check-input](https://github.com/jonthorell/PirateIsland/blob/main/readme-files/flowchart_check_input.png?raw=true)

+## Functions

+* run.py has no functions.
+It only calls functions in the other files.
+* welcome.py has three functions.
+		- welcome(), prints a welcome message
+		- hint(), prints a hint about the verbs command
+		- print_intro(), sets the background story of the game
+* create.py has four functions
+		- createObjects(), creates all objects the user can interact with
+		- createNouns(), creates all the nouns the game understands
+		- createVerbs(), creates all the verbs the game understands
+		- createLocations(), creates all the locations the player can visit

 ## Data structures